maplemavin/docs/theming.md

 `storeCategoryNavigation`

-    whether or not to show the subnvagiation for store categories as opposed to the global nav
+    whether or not to show the subnavigation for store categories as opposed to the global nav

     accepted values are true and false